Angle grinder: Uses

+Although developed originally as tools for rigid abrasive discs, the availability of an interchangeable power source has encouraged their use with a wide variety of cutters and attachments.

+Angle grinders are used in metal fabrication shops, on construction sites, machine shops, along with die grinders and bench grinders.

-Angle grinders may be used for removing excess material from a piece.
-There are many different kinds of discs that are used for various materials and tasks, such as cut-off discs (diamond blade), abrasive grinding discs, grinding stones, sanding discs, wire brush wheels and polishing pads.
-The angle grinder has large bearings to counter side forces generated during cutting, unlike a power drill, where the force is axial.
+There are different discs for different tasks, cut-off discs (diamond blade), abrasive grinding discs, grinding stones, sanding discs, wire brush wheels and polishing pads.
+Angle grinders have large bearings to counter the side forces generated, unlike a power drill, where the force is axial.

-Angle grinders are widely used in metalworking and construction,emergency rescues and even for bicycle thefts.
+Angle grinders are widely used in metalworking, construction, emergency rescue, and the theft of bicycles.
 Generally, they are found in workshops, service garages and auto body repair shops.
-There are a large variety of angle grinders to choose from when trying to find the right one for the job.
-The most important factors in choosing the right grinder are the disc size and the power of the motor.
-Other factors include power source (pneumatic or electric), rpm, and arbor size.
-Generally disc size and power increase together.
+There are a large variety of angle grinders with different disc sizes and power sources: battery, corded or pneumatic.
+Other variables include the motor power and speed, rpm, and arbor size.
+Generally, disc size and power increase together.
 Disc size is usually measured in inches or millimetres.
-Common disc sizes for angle grinders in the United States include 4, 4.5, 5, 6, 7, 9 and 12 inches, with the most popular sizes being the 4 and 4.5" size.
-In Europe the most common sizes for angle grinder discs are 115 and 125 millimeters.
-Discs for pneumatic grinders also come much smaller.
-Pneumatic grinders are generally used for lighter duty jobs where more precision is required.
-This is likely because pneumatic grinders can be small and light yet remain powerful, because they do not contain heavy copper motor windings, while it is harder for an electric grinder to maintain adequate power with smaller size.
+Common disc sizes for angle grinders in the United States include 4, 4.5, 5, 6, 7, 9 and 12 inches, with the most popular sizes being the 4.5 and 5" size.
+Outside North America, the most common sizes for angle grinder discs are 115 and 125 millimetres.

+Discs for pneumatic grinders are much smaller.
+Pneumatic grinders are generally used for lighter-duty jobs in which more precision is required.
+This is because pneumatic grinders can be powerful while being small and light, because they do not contain heavy copper motor windings.
+It is harder for an electric grinder to maintain adequate power with smaller size.
 Electric grinders are more commonly used for larger, heavy duty jobs.
 However, there are also small electric grinders and large pneumatic grinders.

 Angle grinders have been used to remove wheel clamps from vehicles.